Denmark

 The bill was adopted on 28 November 2024 and came into effect on 1 January 2025.

-Implementation of the OECD's administrative guidelines on minimum taxation rules and amendment of the list of countries subject to defensive mesures
+Implementation of the Organisation for Economic Co-operation and Development’s (OECD's) administrative guidelines on minimum taxation rules and amendment of the list of countries subject to defensive measures

-The bill to adopt the latest OECD guidelines on GloBE rules into the Danish implementation of Pillar II (the Minimum Taxation Act) was adopted on 7 December, 2023.
-The bill includes the following measures.
+The bill to adopt the latest OECD guidelines on Global Anti-Base Erosion (GloBE) rules into the Danish implementation of Pillar II (the Minimum Taxation Act) was adopted on 7 December 2023.
+The bill includes the following measures:

-- Protective measures designed to prevent MNEs from entering into avoidance arrangements aimed at exploiting the special transitional rule in Section 72 of the Minimum Taxation Act.
-This rule allows groups to set the additional tax to zero in a jurisdiction during a transitional period based on simplified calculations derived from the groups' country-by-country reports.
+- Protective measures designed to prevent multinational enterprises (MNEs) from entering into avoidance arrangements aimed at exploiting the special transitional rule in Section 72 of the Minimum Taxation Act.
+This rule allows groups to set the additional tax to zero in a jurisdiction during a transitional period based on simplified calculations derived from the groups' country-by-country (CbC) reports.

-- Minor changes and adjustments to the Minimum Taxation Act, primarily aimed at implementing requirements for the national implementation provisions outlined in OECD's administrative guidelines from July 2023 and December 2023.
-These adjustments are made to ensure that Danish provisions regarding top-up tax under the IIR, top-up tax under the UTPR, and top-up tax under the domestic top-up tax rule can be regarded as qualified rules.
+- Minor changes and adjustments to the Minimum Taxation Act, primarily aimed at implementing requirements for the national implementation provisions outlined in the OECD's administrative guidelines from July 2023 and December 2023.
+These adjustments are made to ensure that Danish provisions regarding top-up tax under the Income Inclusion Rule (IIR), top-up tax under the Undertaxed Profits Rule (UTPR), and top-up tax under the domestic top-up tax rule can be regarded as qualified rules.

 The bill is effective with respect to financial years commencing on 31 December 2023 or thereafter.

-Proposed repeal of taxation on dividends originating from unlisted portfolio shares (<10 pct. ownership)
+Proposed repeal of taxation on dividends originating from unlisted portfolio shares (less than 10% ownership)

-The bill includes a proposed repeal of taxation on dividends from portfolio shares, meaning unlisted shares which constitute an ownership of less than 10 percent.
-Currently, a tax of 22% is levied 70 percent of the net amount of dividends from unlisted portfolio shares.
+The bill includes a proposed repeal of taxation on dividends from portfolio shares, meaning unlisted shares that constitute an ownership of less than 10%.
+Currently, a tax of 22% is levied on 70% of the net amount of dividends from unlisted portfolio shares.

 The tax exemptions will include both Danish and foreign investors.
-Foreign investors will in principle be tax liable with respect to these dividends, however, the tax rate will be 0 percent.
+Foreign investors will, in principle, be tax liable with respect to these dividends; however, the tax rate will be 0%.

 Furthermore, the tax exemption is conditional upon the recipient being the beneficial owner of the dividend.